mantl/mantl/vagrant/README.rst

 Variables
 ---------

-.. data:: num_workers
+.. data:: worker_count

    The number of nodes with role=worker

-.. data:: num_controls
+.. data:: control_count

    The number of nodes with role=control